-- Consumer-driven healthcare includes HSAs, Archer MSAs, FSAs, and HRAs. - Health FSAs disqualify the member from opening or contributing to an HSA unless they are specifically designed to work with an HSA by being limited to only vision/dental expenses or to vision/dental expenses with other §213(d) expenses reimbursed only after satisfying the deductible. - FSA carryovers and grace periods can affect HSA eligibility. - HRAs come in several varieties, many of which might affect your ability to contribute to an HSA: - · GCHRA: group coverage heath reimbursement arrangement - QSEHRA: qualified small employer heath reimbursement arrangement - · ICHRA: individual coverage heath reimbursement arrangement - · EBHRA: excepted benefit heath reimbursement arrangement - HSA-qualified HRAs, including: - LPHRA: limited purpose heath reimbursement arrangement - Post-deductible HRA - Retiree HRA - HSA-qualified health plan policies generally include self-only coverage, and family coverage. - An FSA may provide either a grace period or carryover, but not both.
-Each of these options might affect your ability to contribute to an HSA.
+- Consumer-driven healthcare includes HSAs, Archer MSAs, FSAs, and HRAs - Health FSAs disqualify the member from opening or contributing to an HSA unless they are specifically designed to work with an HSA by being limited to only vision/dental expenses or to vision/dental expenses with other §213(d) expenses reimbursed only after satisfying the deductible - FSA carryovers and grace periods can affect HSA eligibility - HRAs come in several varieties, many of which might affect your ability to contribute to an HSA - GCHRA: group coverage heath reimbursement arrangement - QSEHRA: qualified small employer heath reimbursement arrangement - ICHRA: individual coverage heath reimbursement arrangement - · EBHRA: excepted benefit heath reimbursement arrangement - HSA-qualified FSAs, including: - LPFSA: limited purpose heath flexible spending arrangement - Post-deductible FSA - HSA-qualified HRAs, including: - LPHRA: limited purpose heath reimbursement arrangement - Post-deductible HRA - · Retiree HRA - An FSA may provide either a grace period or carryover, but not both.
+Each of these options might affect your ability to contribute to an HSA

-Chapter 4 Opening an HSA
+Opening an HSA

-To open a Health Savings Account (HSA), you must be covered under an HSAqualified health plan by the first day of the month in which you want to begin contributing to the HSA.
-Then, as soon as your account is considered open, you can begin incurring qualified expenses and spending from the account.
+To open a Health Savings Account (HSA), you must be covered under an HSA-qualified health plan by the first day of the month in which you want to begin contributing to the HSA.
+Then, as soon as your account is considered open, you can begin incurring and paying for qualified expenses and spending from the account.